BUSINESS RESEARCH

 Customer Relationship Management

-The concept explains what CRM is, what benefits it can deliver, within which contexts it can be used, how it can be implemented and how CRM technologies can be deployed to support customer management strategies and objectives.
+This technique explains what Customer Relationships management (CRM) is, what benefits it can deliver, within which contexts it can be used, how it can be implemented and how CRM technologies can be deployed to support customer management strategies and objectives.

 Technique